ropenscilabs/deposits/README.md

 Concept](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-The `deposits` R package is a universal client for depositing and accessing research data in a variety of online deposition services.
+The deposits R package is a universal client for depositing and accessing research data in a variety of online deposition services.
 Currently supported services are [zenodo](https://zenodo.org) and [figshare](https://figshare.com).
-The package works seamlessly with [the “frictionless” data workflow](https://frictionlessdata.io/), to enable unified documentation of all aspects of datasets in one place.
+These two systems have fundamentally different interfaces (“API”s, or Application Programming Interfaces), and access to these and indeed all deposition services has traditionally been enabled through individual software clients.
+The deposits package aims to be a universal client offering access to a variety of deposition services, without users having to know any specific details of the APIs for each service.

+The deposits package works seamlessly with [the “frictionless” data workflow](https://frictionlessdata.io/), to enable unified documentation of all aspects of datasets in one place.
 Instructions for installing and setting up the package are in the [installation vignette](https://docs.ropensci.org/deposits/articles/install-setup.html).
 This README gives a brief overview of package usage, with more detail in the [introductory